HA247RethinkIT/hacloud-generic-apache-php7.1/README.md

-# Generic Apache + Mod_PHP 5.5
+# Modified php7.1-apache image

-This project is intended provide a simple way of running PHP 5.5 on HA Cloud
+This project is intended provide a simple way of running PHP 7.1 on HA Cloud

 ## Prerequisite